abhishektiwari/jwtforge/README.md

 ## Security Considerations

-**⚠️⚠️⚠️ IMPORTANT**: This service is designed for **testing and development purposes only**.
+This service is designed for testing and development purposes only.

-**🚨🚨🚨🚨 DO NOT USE FOR PRODUCTION USE CASES**

 For production use cases, use proper identity providers like Auth0, Okta, AWS Cognito, Azure AD, Keycloak, etc.

+**🚨🚨 DO NOT USE FOR PRODUCTION USE CASES 🚨🚨**

 ## License